Link to the All Hazards Guide pages on this site

 Mitigation

 The LMS includes a hazard and vulnerability assessment, mitigation goals and objectives for the community, and demographic information.
-It also includes a prioritized list of mitigation projects that can be funded by grant opportunities after declared disasters.
+It also comprises a prioritized list of mitigation projects that can be funded by grant opportunities after declared disasters.

 Some examples of mitigation: